4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

     # Optional proxy for LLM requests
     llm_proxy="http://your_proxy_url:port"

-    # Your Telegram Bot Token for sending of error message and reports
+    # Your Telegram Bot Token for sending error messages and reports
     tg_token="your_telegram_bot_token"
     ```

 2.  **Job Search Parameters (`config/search_config.yaml`):**
     Customize your job search by editing this file.
 You can define job titles, locations, experience levels, and more.
-    Settings are the same as LinkedIn has.
+    Settings mirror LinkedIn’s.
 Example of search_config file can be found in `examples/config/search_config.yaml`

     ```yaml
     # Example: search for Mid-Senior level remote software engineer roles